shusmitshoumya/AlphaBetaCoilNet/README.md

 # AlphaBetaCoilNet
-A Java GUI project to predict alpha helices, beta sheets and coils from an input protein sequence
+A Java GUI project to predict alpha helices, beta sheets and coils from an input protein sequence.